 For United Way of Metro Dallas, dashboards have made a meaningful difference, saving hundreds of man hours annually, delivering new insights with respect to resource allocation, and helping to ensure the organization is operating as efficiently as possible.
 The granular details provided by the dashboards also make it possible to go from summary accounts/reports for budgeting and spending purposes to detailed, easy-to-read breakdowns with a just few clicks on the organization’s intranet site.
 This often results in finding — and fixing — mistakes and inefficiencies that might otherwise be missed.

-Dashboard best practices
+Non-profit dashboard best practices

-To get the most out of any new dashboard solution, nonprofits should take a little time to educate themselves about best practices:
+To get the most out of any new nonprofit dashboard solution, nonprofits should take a little time to educate themselves about best practices:

 Prioritize thoughtfully.
 Begin by implementing a solution that is focused on clarifying the information to which you currently have access.
 Next, determine what is most important to your organization, and where a dashboard is likely to provide the greatest impact on your operations.
 Many nonprofits actually begin their dashboard implementation by first upgrading reporting capabilities with the board in mind.
 Only then do they roll it out to the rest of the organization.

 Understand your data.
-Make sure you know exactly what you want from your dashboard.
+Make sure you know exactly what you want from your nonprofit dashboard.
 Think critically about what data are important and how that data should be structured.
 Dashboards are only as good as the information that goes into them.
 Choose KPIs that are connected to the bigger picture in a way that makes substantive analysis possible.

 Train diligently.
 Although dashboards, by definition, are user-friendly, internal buy-in and proper training are important to the success of any implementation.
 If key stakeholders are engaged and trained to get the most out of your dashboards, it will help motivate other employees.
 If possible, try to work with a dashboard provider who can provide a comprehensive training, support, and ongoing maintenance program.